 Iron ore terminal on the Saldanha side, and a 275 m2 area in Salamander Bay was dredged to accommodate an expanded SANDF Boat park.
-The former programme seems to have had a minimal impact of the Bay while the latter appears to have had a more significant impact and is discussed in detail below.
+The former programme seems to have had a minimal impact on the Bay while the latter appears to have had a more significant impact and is discussed in detail below.

-The percentage mud in sediments declined at most sites in Small Bay over the period 2008 to 2011.
+The percentage mud in sediments declined at most sites in Small Bay over the period 2008 to 2016.
 This bay-wide progressive reduction in mud content suggested a shift in the balance between the rate at which fine sediments are suspended and deposited and the rate at which currents and wave activities flushed fine sediments from the Bay.
+This is certainly a positive development as it suggests that sediments in the Bay may be reverting back to a more natural condition where sediments were comprised of mostly sand with a very small mud fraction.

-Unfortunately no early historical data is available for grain size distribution in Langebaan Lagoon, and only the recent results from the 2004, 2008, 2009- 2015 surveys are presented in this report.
+Unfortunately no early historical data is available for grain size distribution in Langebaan Lagoon, and only the recent results from the 2004, 2008, 2009 - 2015 surveys are presented in this report.
 During these surveys, the sediments in Langebaan Lagoon were principally composed of medium to fine grained sands with a very small percentage of mud.
 This is most likely due to the strong tidal currents experienced in the Lagoon.